kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate
-  - Feature gate names:
-    - `DRAStructuredDeviceConfiguration` — gates the typed `Structured` sibling on `DeviceConfiguration` (API surface)
-    - `DRASharingAffinity` — gates `Device.SharingAffinity` and the
-      scheduler logic that reads `Structured.Parameters`; depends on `DRAStructuredDeviceConfiguration`
+  - Feature gate name: `DRASharingAffinity` — gates `ResourceSlice.spec.sharingAffinity` and the scheduler logic that runs CEL extraction and enforces matching
-  - Components depending on the feature gates: kube-apiserver, kube-scheduler
+  - Components depending on the feature gate: kube-apiserver, kube-scheduler

 ###### Does enabling the feature change any default behavior?

-No. Devices without `sharingAffinity` behave exactly as before.
-The feature only affects devices that explicitly opt-in via the new field.
+No. Slices without `sharingAffinity` behave exactly as before.
+The feature only affects slices that explicitly opt-in via the new field.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
 Disabling `DRASharingAffinity` causes:
 - API server to strip the `sharingAffinity` field from new or updated ResourceSlices before persisting (writes succeed, field is not stored)
 - Scheduler to ignore existing `sharingAffinity` fields for future placement decisions

-Disabling `DRAStructuredDeviceConfiguration` additionally strips the `Structured` sibling field from `DeviceConfiguration` on new writes, which implicitly disables `sharingAffinity` enforcement (no scheduler-readable parameters reach the scheduler) and disables any other feature consuming the field.

-Existing allocations continue to work in both cases.
+Existing allocations continue to work.
 New allocations may become more permissive, so the driver must continue validating compatibility at prepare time.

 ###### What happens if we reenable the feature if it was previously rolled back?

 The scheduler resumes enforcing `sharingAffinity` for future placement decisions.
 Existing allocations are not evicted.
-However, ResourceSlices that were created or updated while the gate was disabled will not have the `sharingAffinity` field (it was stripped by the API server).
-Drivers must republish their ResourceSlices with `sharingAffinity` for the feature to take effect.
-If there are active allocations whose affinity cannot be reconstructed at that point, the corresponding devices are treated conservatively until they become clean.
+However, ResourceSlices that were created or updated while the gate was disabled will not have the `sharingAffinity` field (it was stripped by the API server); drivers must republish their slices with `sharingAffinity` for the feature to take effect.

+Because Filter was not enforcing affinity while the gate was disabled, the scheduler may have allowed multiple bound claims onto the same device whose opaque configs decode to *different* affinity values (permissive admission).
+On reenable, the scheduler reconstructs lock state per device by re-running CEL extraction over each device's active claims.
+A device is marked `AffinityStatusUnreconstructable` if the extracted key maps across its claims are inconsistent, or if extraction produces no non-empty keys at all.
+Such devices are excluded from new sharing-affinity placements until all active claims drain, after which they become clean and can establish a lock normally.

 ###### Are there any tests for feature enablement/disablement?